d-smith/sam-alb/readme.md

 make
 ```

-Creating the target is not supported in cloud formation at the moment.
+Creating the target is not supported in cloud formation at the moment (TODO - verify this).
 Use the cli to finish things:

 Create the target group: